emanuelefirmani/get-git-english/docs/internal.rst

 .. figure:: img/index-and-first-commit.png

 The arrow represents the fact that the ``index`` is son of ``commit A``.
-It is a simple pointe.
-No surprise, if you think of it; git, after all, uses the same, usual, very simple model everywhere: a key/value database to store the sata, and a key as pointer between one element and the other.
+It is a simple point.
+No surprise, if you think of it; git, after all, uses the same, usual, very simple model everywhere: a key/value database to store the data, and a key as pointer between one element and the other.

 Ok.
 Now commit